ReshaniSenevirathna/mountain-bikers-club/README.md

 ## Hosting
 - The website and the databases are hosted on Heroku.
-- The user's files are uploaded and served via Digital Ocean Spaces.
+- The user's files are uploaded and served via DigitalOcean Spaces.
 - The DNS and the SSL certificate are managed through Cloudflare.
 - The map tiles come from Komoot, OpenTopoMap and OpenCycleMap.